Yes, everyone has a camera on their phone nowadays.

 Despite this, vintage camera photography is seeing a resurgence; especially with the #believeinfilm community.

 However, if you don’t want to go all the way to analogue, vintage lens photography with your digital body is possible.
+You can simply use old lenses on new cameras.

 But the question remains: why use vintage camera lenses?